skip to content

 • Our patent and technology rankings speak to this culture of innovation and our momentum.

-• We rank 1st in medical device patents per capita and 7th in overall patents per capita.
+• We rank 1st in pacemaker patents per capita, 3rd in medical device patents per capita and 7th in overall patents per capita.

 When it comes to our health and life sciences ecosystem:

 • Minnesota is known as Medical Alley – the #1 Health Tech Cluster in the world.
-We’re home to the nation’s largest private health insurer and more than 1,000 health care technology companies.
+We’re home to the nation’s largest private health insurer and more than 800 partner organizations in the health care industry around the world.
 The Smithsonian has recognized six “Great Places of Invention” in the U.S., including only one for health care: Medical Alley.

-• Mayo Clinic in Rochester, Minn., is the largest employer in the state with more than 47,500 workers, and, it has ranked as the No. 1 hospital in the U.S. for six consecutive years (U.S. News & World Report, 2016-2021).
+• Mayo Clinic in Rochester, Minn., is the largest employer in the state with more than 51,000 workers, and, it has ranked as the No. 1 hospital in the U.S. for seven consecutive years (U.S. News & World Report, 2016-2022).
+In its 2023-2024 report, the source no longer ranked hospitals numerically, but the Mayo Clinic was top ranked in more specialties than any other hospital and has been recognized as an Honor Roll member.

-• Life Science entities in Minnesota have registered some of the highest number of patents in the state between 2000 and 2020, with Medtronic alone registering over 5,000 patents.
+• Life Science entities in Minnesota have registered some of the highest number of patents in the state between 2000 and 2023, with Medtronic alone awarded 5,940 patents.

 MN Science Ecosytem infographicMedical Devices

-Long considered a global epicenter of the medical device industry, Minnesota has more than 470 medical device establishments that employ more than 32,600 people.
+Long considered a global epicenter of the medical device industry, Minnesota has nearly 530 medical device establishments that employ more than 34,520 people.
+(Lightcast 2023).

 • Well-known medical device companies such as Boston Scientific and Abbott have large operations in Minnesota.